Phantas0s/hugo-theme-casper/README.md

+Modified theme to suit my needs

 # CASPER theme for hugo - modified for my need

 Casper is a single-column theme for [Hugo](http://gohugo.io/).
 Ported from [Casper theme for Ghost ](https://github.com/TryGhost/Casper)